jarretbryan/choo-for-bee/README.md

-# choo-animals-starter
+# choo-talking-animals-starter

 🌐 Made by [@louiscenter](https://twitter.com/louiscenter) 🌐

-✨ A starter app for the `your-first-choo-app` guide ✨
+✨ A choo handbook starter app for the `Using input fields` guide ✨

 First, remix this Glitch app so you can start editing the code.